opendocsg/slw-judgments-backfill/2017_SGHC_27/report.md

 **_Decision_**

-14     It was undisputed that the period that any costs orders would relate to the period that starts on 31 October 2007, the date of the Court of Appeal’s judgment in _First Currency Choice Pte Ltd v Main-Line Corporate Holdings Ltd and another appeal_ [2008] 1 SLR(R) 335.
+14     It was undisputed that the period that any costs orders would relate to the period that starts on 31 October 2007, the date of the Court of Appeal’s judgment in _First Currency Choice Pte Ltd v Main-Line Corporate Holdings Ltd and another appeal_ <span class="citation">[2008] 1 SLR(R) 335</span>.

 15     Under O 22A r 9(3) of the ROC, where an offer to settle is made by a defendant and —